alexmarginean16/Google-Code-in-2018/automate-boring-task/README.md

 ### Deliverables

 write a blog and share the idea with a mentor.
-Mail the blog link to the mentor. (vipul@redhat)
+Mail the blog link to the mentor.
+(FAS: siddharthvipul1)